apache/cordova-plugin-geolocation/README.md

 # cordova-plugin-geolocation

 This plugin provides information about the device's location, such as latitude and longitude.

-Common sources of location information include Global Positioning System (GPS) and location inferred from network signals such as IP address, RFID, WiFi and Bluetooth MAC addresses, and GSM/CDMA cell IDs.
+Common sources of location information include
+Global Positioning System (GPS) and location inferred from network signals such as IP address, RFID, WiFi and Bluetooth MAC addresses, and GSM/CDMA cell IDs.
 There is no guarantee that the API returns the device's actual location.

+> To get a few ideas, check out the [sample](#sample) at the bottom of this page or go straight to the [reference](#reference) content.

 This API is based on the
 [W3C Geolocation API Specification](http://dev.w3.org/geo/api/spec-source.html),